 [The following information has been taken from Practical Action.]

 The economic crisis in Zimbabwe has devastated the livelihoods of many of its people, and thrown many of the markets Zimbabweans depend on into decline.
-Until quite recently, this was the case in Guruve District, where 80% of households depend for part of their income on cattle production.
+In Guruve District, 80% of households depend for part of their income on cattle production.

 What Has Been Done?
 Practical Action embarked upon a 30-month project to develop the cattle market in Guruve.
 The programme has worked with farmers to initiate new commercial relationships with suppliers of fodder and veterinary drugs.
 Now that farmers have access to fodder during the dry season, when grazing is scarce, the quality of their livestock has improved.
 Helping to initiate a public-private partnership to train skilled farmers as paravets, Practical Action has also helped Guruve’s livestock farmers to access affordable, sustainable veterinary services.
 In addition, the programme has helped to improve collaboration between farmers and buyers, who now pre-arrange market days, allowing buyers to reduce their procurement costs.